Saturday, September 24, 2011

 1958: Connie Francis had the top U.K. song with "Carolina Moon, Stupid Cupid".

-1960: The Beatles performed at the Indra Club, Grosse Freiheit in Hamburg, West Germany.
+1960: The Beatles performed for the 37th consecutive night of a 48-night stay at the Indra Club, on Grosse Freiheit in Hamburg, West Germany.

-1962: Bob Dylan first appeared at Carnegie Hall.
+1962: Bob Dylan first appeared at Carnegie Hall in Manhattan, New York.

 1962: "Green Onions" by Booker T. and the MG's returned to #1 on the R&B chart.

-1964: Fiddler on the Roof opened on Broadway in New York City, the first of 3,242 performances.
+1964: Fiddler on the Roof opened at the Imperial Theatre on Broadway in Manhattan, New York, the first of 3,242 performances.
+The classic musical became the first play in history to record 3,000 performances on Broadway.

 1964: Herman's Hermits reached #1 in the U.K. with a song written by Carole King of Sun Valley, Idaho with her husband Gerry Goffin--"I'm Into Something Good".